Skip to content

 Action

-In the SDK initialization RUM Configuration, configure enableAutoTrackUserAction and enableNativeUserAction to enable automatic collection, or manually add using the following methods.
+When initializing the SDK RUM Configuration, configure enableAutoTrackUserAction and enableNativeUserAction to enable automatic collection, or manually add via the following methods.

 Usage Method